sinProject-Inc/sinpro-dev/docs/10-company-information/10-portfolio.md

 ## sinpro.dev

-[sinpro.dev](https://sinpro.dev/) is our showroom and is like a concept car.
+[sinpro.dev](https://sinpro.dev/) is our showcase website, similar to a concept car.
 It introduces what kind of work we are producing and the policies under which we produce our products.

 <div class="labels">
 	<span class="label">HTML</span>